Emergence

 The formation of complex symmetrical and fractal patterns in snowflakes exemplifies emergence in a physical system.

 A termite "cathedral" mound produced by a termite colony offers a classic example of emergence in nature.

-In philosophy, systems theory, science, and art, emergence occurs when a complex entity has properties or behaviors that its parts do not have on their own, and emerge only when they interact in a wider whole.
+In philosophy, systems theory, science, and art, emergence occurs when a complex entity has properties or behaviors that its components do not have on their own, and emerge only when they interact in a wider whole.

 Emergence plays a central role in theories of integrative levels and of complex systems.
-For instance, the phenomenon of life as studied in biology is an emergent property of chemistry and physics.
+For instance, the phenomenon of life as studied in biology is arguably an emergent property of chemistry and physics.

-In philosophy, theories that emphasize emergent properties have been called emergentism.

 In philosophy

 Philosophers often understand emergence as a claim about the etiology of a system's properties.
 An emergent property of a system, in this context, is one that is not a property of any component of that system, but is still a feature of the system as a whole.
-Nicolai Hartmann (1882–1950), one of the first modern philosophers to write on emergence, termed this a categorial novum (new category).

-Definitions
+Emergent wholes are often described as "more than" or "different to" the sum of their parts.

+History

 This concept of emergence dates from at least the time of Aristotle.
-In Heideggerian thought, the notion of emergence is derived from the Greek word poiein, meaning "to make", and refers to a bringing-forth that encompasses not just a process of crafting (techne) but also the broader sense of something coming into being or revealing itself.
-Heidegger used emerging blossoms and butterflies as examples to illustrate poiêsis as a threshold event where something moves from one state to another.
-Many scientists and philosophers have written on the concept, including John Stuart Mill (Composition of Causes, 1843) and Julian Huxley (1887–1975).
+Since then, many scientists and philosophershave written on the concept.

+Anglophone philosophy
-The philosopher G. H. Lewes coined the term "emergent" in 1875, distinguishing it from the merely "resultant":

-Every resultant is either a sum or a difference of the co-operant forces; their sum, when their directions are the same – their difference, when their directions are contrary.
+The first philosophers to use the term "emergent" in its philosophical sense were the "British Emergentists", who characterised life as an emergent phenomenon.
+This tradition has been dated back to John Stuart Mill's Composition of Causes (1843).
+In 1875, G. H. Lewes distinguished "emergent" from merely "resultant" phenomena:Every resultant is either a sum or a difference of the co-operant forces; their sum, when their directions are the same – their difference, when their directions are contrary.
 Further, every resultant is clearly traceable in its components, because these are homogeneous and commensurable.
 It is otherwise with emergents, when, instead of adding measurable motion to measurable motion, or things of one kind to other individuals of their kind, there is a co-operation of things of unlike kinds.
-The emergent is unlike its components insofar as these are incommensurable, and it cannot be reduced to their sum or their difference.
+The emergent is unlike its components insofar as these are incommensurable, and it cannot be reduced to their sum or their difference.Other philosophers associated with "British Emergentism" include Samuel Alexander, C.D.
+Broad, and Julian Huxley.

+Continental philosophy

+Heidegger has been interpreted as referencing emergence with his notion of poiêsis.
+Derived from the Greek word poiein, meaning "to make", poiêsis refers to a bringing-forth that encompasses not just a process of crafting (techne) but also the broader sense of something coming into being or revealing itself.
+Heidegger used emerging blossoms and butterflies as examples to describe poiêsis as a threshold event where something moves from one state to another.

+Nicolai Hartmann (1882–1950) termed emergence a categorial novum (new category).

+Philosophy of mind

+An ongoing debate in philosophy of mind concerns the question of whether mental states can be considered emergent properties of the brain.
+Some philosophers have argued that consciousness is an emergent phenomenon.